sleepepi/howto/1000-file-transfer/1100-diplomat/1110-requesting-a-new-job.md

 ## 1110 Requesting a New Job

-In order to setup a new Diplomat job, a [Help Desk Ticket](http://helpdeskselfservice.partners.org) must be submitted.
-Preface the ticket by stating, "The following request should go to Partners Enterprise Applications", to ensure that the ticket is routed correctly.
-The following information must be included in the ticket:
+In order to setup a new Diplomat job, submit a [Help Desk Ticket](http://helpdeskselfservice.partners.org) that includes the following:

+1. A preface stating, "The following request should go to Partners Enterprise Applications", to ensure that the ticket is routed correctly
-1. Project name
+2. Project name
-2. Server information (SFTP server, login and password)
+3. Server information (SFTP server, login and password)
-3. Desired transfer frequency and times (e.g. twice a day at 11 a.m. and 11 p.m.)
+4. Desired transfer frequency and times (e.g. twice a day at 11 a.m. and 11 p.m.)
-4. Start date for job to go into effect
+5. Start date for job to go into effect

 ### Next Section